BlueGhost147/OurGroceries/README.md

 ## Troubleshooting

 ### If the frontend shows a Forbidden error:

 * open: localhost:4200/logout

 This can happen if an old auth token exits.
-The Llgout will clear the token.
+The logout will clear the token.

 ### If django throws the error 'No such table'